tahseenadit/self-study/Historical Overview of Islam in Bangladesh and the Surrounding Region.md

 Mir Jafar’s rule was short-lived and filled with regret.
 He quickly realized that the British had no intention of granting him real power.
 Betrayed by his own greed, he died a miserable and despised figure, his legacy forever tarnished as a traitor to his people.
 His story is immortalized in the poetry of Allama Iqbal, who poignantly captures the consequences of such betrayal.

+The Battle of Plassey marked the beginning of British political control in Bengal and, eventually, the entire Indian subcontinent.
+It was a turning point that shifted the balance of power, paving the way for nearly two centuries of British colonial rule.
+The betrayal of Mir Jafar and the fall of Siraj-ud-Daulah are seen as pivotal moments that changed the course of history for Bengal and India as a whole.

 ----